useradgents/skot/docs/components/framework_components/skinput.md

 a [TextInputLayout](https://developer.android.com/reference/com/google/android/material/textfield/TextInputLayout)
 as described in Android documentation

-This component allows the user to type in some text, which could be checked by a Regex.
+This component enables text input and can use regular expression validation to ensure compliance with defined patterns.
-If type in value does not match the regex, an error could be displayed
+If the input does not match the regular expression pattern, an error message will be displayed.

 ## Usage